camel-tooling/camel-lsp-client-vscode/docs/index.md

 To export a standalone Camel file to a Red Hat productized version, you can use an `application.properties` file.

+### How to export with Red Hat productized version using Quarkus runtime

 For instance for Quarkus, you can provide this content:
 ```
 camel.jbang.repos=https://maven.repository.redhat.com/ga/